Cookbook reviews: Keith Floyd: Floyd on Fish book review

 Seafood recipes

-The recipes are a mixture of great dishes like bouillabaisse, bourride and paella, to simpler offerings such as Sea Bass in white wine and marinate Herring.
+The recipes are a mixture of great dishes like bouillabaisse, bourride and paella, to simpler offerings such as Sea bass in white wine and Marinated herring.

-He goes on to say that Poole oysters are the very best he’s ever eaten.
-I completely agree.
+He goes on to say that Poole oysters are the very best he’s ever eaten, and being Poole-born, I completely agree.

 For a book written in 1985, the majority of recipes remain relevant and easy and enjoyable to cook.
 Only in regard to freshwater fish does the book reveal its age, but then again perhaps I’m living in the wrong part of the country.